zakgrin/Deploy_ML_Model/README.md

 ## Step 4.
 Uploading the Docker Image in the Cloud for Deployment

 ### Google Clout Platform (GCP)
 To be able to use GCP, a google account is needed to create a new project.
-The following 4 steps show the process from starting a new project to uploading the model to GCP.
+The following 5 steps show the process from starting a new project to running the model in GCP and performing a unit testing from a local machine.

 1. __Creating a new project in GCP__:
     - Open [GCP Console](https://console.cloud.google.com/).